abuiles/ember-101/manuscript/working-with-javascript-plugins.md

 The library `ember-ajax` is consumed a bit differently than `ic-ajax` since it requires us to use a service.

-Now that we understand how importing named AMD libraries works, ew can remove the **import** for **ic-ajax** from the **ember-cli-build.js** and use `ember-ajax`.
+Now that we understand how importing named AMD libraries works, we can remove the **import** for **ic-ajax** from the **ember-cli-build.js** and use `ember-ajax`.
 Let's run the following commands and then stop and start the server.